rocicorp/diff-server/doc/quickstart-flutter.md

 In fact, while you're away, why not install the app on two devices and let them sync with each other?

 Disconnect them.
 Take a subway ride.
 Whatever.
 It's all good.
-Replicant will sync whenever there is connectivity.
+The devices will sync up automatically when there is connectivity.

+[Conflicts are handled naturally](https://github.com/aboodman/replicant/blob/master/README.md#conflicts) by ordering atomic transactions consistently on all devices.

 ## Want something even easier?